muntsie/beepds/README.md

 # beepds
-a recognition app that draws others in to recognize a person or a group
+a group recognition app where others can acknowledge the accomplishments of or their appreciation for a person or a group.